Transgender Studies Quarterly

 TSQ: Transgender Studies Quarterly is a quarterly peer-reviewed academic journal covering transgender studies, with an emphasis on cultural studies and the humanities.
 Established in 2014 and published by Duke University Press, it is the first non-medical journal about transgender studies.

-The founding editors-in-chief are Susan Stryker (University of Arizona) and Paisley Currah (Brooklyn College and Graduate Center, CUNY), and were joined by Francisco J. Galarte (University of Arizona) in 2019.
+The founding editors-in-chief are Susan Stryker (University of Arizona) and Paisley Currah (Brooklyn College and Graduate Center, CUNY).
+Currah left his role as co-editor in 2019, and Francisco J. Galarte became co-general editor.
+At the time, Galarte was an assistant professor of gender and women's studies at the University of Arizona.
+He had worked with the journal since 2011, and served as fashion editor from 2012 to 2018.